FIZEMO/FIZEMO/README.md

    1. Clone the program

     git clone https://github.com/FIZEMO/FIZEMO.git
-  2. Install all the necessary dependencies contained in **Packages needed before program execution** section
+  2. Install all the necessary dependencies contained in [Detailed description](#packages-needed-before-program-execution) section.
   3. Customize the `config.json` file in the `./configuration` catalog according to your needs: you will find how to do this in the following sections.
   4. Put the signals you want to process as csv files into the `./signals` folder
   5. How to run the program: